Mastering Data Handling in Python:

 To append to a file, you can use the append() method.
 This method appends a string to the end of the file without overwriting the existing contents.
 If the file does not exist, it will be created.

-Python comes with a number of built-in modules that provide additional functionality.
+Python comes with several built-in modules that provide additional functionality.
 These modules can be imported and used in your code.
-Some examples of built-in modules include math, random, datetime, and os.
+Some examples of built-in modules include math, random, datetime, and so on.

 To use a module in your code, you must first import it using the import statement.
 You can import the entire module or specific functions or classes within the module.
 For example, to import the random module, you would use the following statement: import random.